witsgroup-1/campus-infrastructure-management/README.md

 When it comes to version control we need to define some things first:

-- Product: A product is what we can offer to the user to fufill their requirments.
+- Product: A product is what we can offer to the user to fufill their requirements.
 - Product feature: A products specific characteristics or functions that are important to the customer - so desin and functionality are included.